DaniilZinoviev/education__react-custom-build/README.md

-# education__react-custom-build
+# (Education) Webpack

-This is just a snapshot for history of my education.
-It isn't interesting, I think.
+This is just a snapshot of my education history .
+It also can be used to memorize the material.

+## Technologies

+Core:
+  - Webpack

+ And some additional:
+  - React
+  - ESLint
+  - Typescript
+  - SASS
+  - HTML templating